Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 If the FIDO authentication is already possible at this point, the client performs the FIDO authentication process and sends an Authentication Response message with the results from the FIDO authentication to the server.
 This authentication flow can be used if the FIDO Authenticator has a Discoverable Credential registered for the given Relying Party ID.

-If the client needs additional information, i.e. because it uses Server-Side Credentials and therefore needs a list of Credential IDs, the client sends an information request to the server, which may include additional information from client to help the server to fulfil the information request.
+If the client needs additional information, i.e. because it uses Server-Side Credentials and therefore needs a list of Credential IDs, the client sends an information request to the server, which includes additional information from client to help the server to fulfil the information request.
 In the current specification, this is namely an identifier, from which the EAP-FIDO server can perform a lookup for all registered FIDO credentials registered to this identifier.

 Upon reception of the Information Request message from the client, the server looks up the registered Credential IDs for the given identity.